Medical - Endocrinology | Podiatry| Food and Nutrition | Advocacy | Diabetes Education | Pharmacy | Sports and Exercise | Media & Business

 Janis Roszler, MSFT, RD, CDE, LD/N is a registered dietitian, certified diabetes educator, marriage and family therapist and author.
 Her quality patient care earned her the title of 2008 AADE Diabetes Educator of the Year.
 Janis is the author of Diabetes On Your OWN Terms and co-author of The Secrets of Living and Loving with Diabetes, and Sex and Diabetes - For Him and For Her, which was nominated for the 2008 Consumer Book of the Year Award by the Society for Sex Therapy and Research.
 Janis is the manager of Diabetes Directions, LLC and is affiliated with Dr. David Reinhard, an endocrinologist at Mt.
 Sinai Hospital in Miami Beach, Florida.

 President of EnJoy Life!
-Health Consulting, New York City, NY; co-author of the Real-Life Guide to Diabetes; First Vice President for the Metropolitan New York Association of the American Diabetes Association of Diabetes Educators (MNYADE)
+Health Consulting, New York City, NY; co-author of the Real-Life Guide to Diabetes; Immediate Past President for the Metropolitan New York Association of the American Diabetes Association of Diabetes Educators (MNYADE).

-As a registered nurse and certified diabetes educator, Joy Pape specializes in diabetes, weight management, home blood pressure monitoring, sleep, and foot care.
+As an internationally known family nurse practitioner (FNP) and certified diabetes educator (CDE), Joy Pape specializes in diabetes, weight management, home blood pressure monitoring, sleep, and foot care.
 She is the co-author of the Real-Life Guide to Diabetes (The American Diabetes Association).
 She writes for several national magazines, is a dynamic national motivational presenter for both health-care professionals and the general public, and is a partner of Laugh it Off! a health edutainment team.

 Susan Weiner, RD, MS, CDE, CDN